-- 137. A presidency that is powerful beyond the limits of democratic governance is dangerous for any democracy.
+137. Mr Speaker, a presidency that is powerful beyond the limits of democratic governance is dangerous for any democracy.
 Sierra Leoneans were disappointed by the unlimited and unbridled use of "Executive Power" over the last 10 years.
 State governance has been treated as if there are no constitutional injunctions or limitations under the 1991 Constitution.
-The result has been that the Rule of Law has suffered enormous damage in the last 10 years. - 138.
-In the New Direction, Government will commit itself to adhere to the rule of law and institutional reforms to maintain law and order in society.
+The result has been that the Rule of Law has suffered enormous damage in the last ten years.

+138. Mr Speaker, in the New Direction, Government will commit itself to adhere to the rule of law and institutional reforms to maintain law and order in society.
 This will mean I will lead by example, demonstrating the necessary discipline to refrain from acting unconstitutionally and scrupulously respecting the rule of law in the best interest of national development and stability.
-Therefore, we endeavor to (i) review unlawful acts of the last Government by way of Judicial and Parliamentary review to facilitate the quick restoration and maintenance of the rule of law (ii) strengthen Judicial Independence to avoid the current embarrassment engendered by the ECOWAS Court Ruling in the Sam Sumana case (iii) avoid the reckless use of Supreme Executive Authority and so-called Orders from Above and (iv) examine the recommendations of the Constitutional Review Commission and the accompanying White Paper with a view to giving effect to them as much as is practicable.
+Therefore, we endeavour to [i] review unlawful acts of the last Government by way of Judicial and Parliamentary review to facilitate the quick restoration and maintenance of the rule of law [ii] strengthen Judicial Independence to avoid the current embarrassment engendered by the ECOWAS Court ruling in the Sam-Sumana's case [iii] avoid the reckless use of Supreme Executive Authority and so-called Orders from Above and [iv] examine the recommendations of the Constitutional Review Commission and the accompanying White Paper with a view to giving effect to them as much as is practicable.